Emilgardis/RCON-Web-Admin/README.md

 * Run on every device that can install *node.js*
 * Multilanguage interface
 * One-Click update for the core and all installed widgets
-* rcon.web support (Even better as normal RCON sockets because of better stability)
+* rcon.web support (Even better than normal RCON sockets because of better stability)
 * Core widgets and their top features
   * Console - Provide a console interface to directly use rcon web commands in the most low level form
   * Autobot - For advanced users, a programmatic interface to write your own little code with high level features